-- 13. Porous mulch.
-A loose material which is applied to the soil surface to reduce evaporation and retard weed growth (e.g., compost, decomposed granite, straw, wood chips). - Rain shut-off device.
+- Rain shut-off device.
 A device which automatically shuts the irrigation system off when a measurable amount of rain occurs. - 15.
 Reference evapotranspiration.
-A standard calculation of the quantity of water transpired by a reference crop and evaporated from adjacent soil surfaces as measured by the California Irrigation Management Information System (CIMIS) of weather stations. - Registered historical site.
+A standard calculation of the quantity of water transpired by a reference crop and evaporated from adjacent soil surfaces as measured by the California Irrigation Management Information System (CIMIS) of weather stations. - 16.
+Registered historical site.
 A site that is registered as historically significant through either national, State, City or County registries. - 17.
 Runoff.
 Water which is not absorbed by the soil to which it is applied and runs off onto other areas.
 Runoff usually occurs when water is applied at a rate greater than the infiltration rate of the soil, and is especially problematic on slopes and on heavy clay soils. - 18.
 Water feature.
 Ornamental or functional body of water (e.g., a fountain, pool, or pond). - 19.
 Water saving techniques (to mitigate runoff from slopes).
-Landscape design techniques which either allow irrigation to be applied at a rate close to the infiltration rate of the soil or which capture and recycle runoff
+Landscape design techniques which either allow irrigation to be applied at a rate close to the infiltration rate of the soil or which capture and recycle runoff.